wduquette/george-devdocs/Doors.md

 - The `Region` will create the relevant `Door` component on load.

 The `Planner`/`Executer` are responsible for the opening/closing door logic.

-The `Animator` is responsible for setting the door's sprite to match its state.

 ## Futures